CosmWasm/docs-deprecated/docs/getting-started/editing-escrow-contract.md

     to_address: &CanonicalAddr,
     amount: Vec<Coin>,
     action: &str,
-) -> Result<Response> {
+) -> HandleResult {
     let from_human = api.human_address(from_address)?;
     let to_human = api.human_address(to_address)?;
     let log = vec![log("action", action), log("to", to_human.as_str())];

-    let r = Response {
+    let r = HandleResponse {
-        messages: vec![CosmosMsg::Send {
+        messages: vec![CosmosMsg::Bank(BankMsg::Send {
             from_address: from_human,
             to_address: to_human,
             amount,
-        }],
+        })],
-        log: log,
+        log,
         data: None,
     };
     Ok(r)
 }
 ```

 Note that `Env` encodes a lot of information from the blockchain, essentially providing the `Context` if you are coming from `cosmos-sdk`.
 This is validated data and can be trusted to compare any messages against.
-Refer to [the standard `cosmwasm` types](https://github.com/CosmWasm/cosmwasm/blob/v0.7.0/src/types.rs#L62-L89) for references to all the available types in the environment.
+Refer to [the standard `cosmwasm` types](https://github.com/CosmWasm/cosmwasm/blob/v0.8.0/packages/std/src/types.rs#L70-L104) for references to all the available types in the environment.

 ## Adding a New Message